artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of the LaProfiler Node Graph](/wiki/assets/Screenshot_LaProfiler_NodeGraph.png)

 The scripts are processed on an 8 year old intel i5-8500B @ 3.00Ghz with the sprites sourced from an on-board SSD on another computer via a direct 1GBe connection.
-The renders are saved over the same connection to the same SSD as the sprites.
+The output frames are saved over the same network connection to the same SSD containing the sprites.

 The scripts render 100 frames, iterating the same render 5 times so that an average result can be obtained.
 The Nuke profiler is disabled, and the CPU and RAM usage logged.
 These are the results:

 ![Results for LaProfiler - Nuke 13.2v9 - classic render mode](/wiki/assets/charts-72dpi/LaProfiler_Nuke13-2.png)

 So it’s true!
-Stamps do indeed use less memory resources than duplication of assets in a script.
+Stamps do indeed use less memory resources than duplication of assets in a Nukescript.
 Not the 2300% overhead that I was told would be the case, but rather an a 101% increase in render time of Duplicates vs Stamps and an 18% increase in RAM overhead.
 Still, these are not insignificant numbers.

-They’re not entirely the results I was expecting, having run similar tests at large facilities and getting results that showed Duplicates using less RAM than Stamps— in these cases there may or may not have been facility specific pipeline and server-side optimizations.
+They’re not entirely the results I was expecting, having run similar tests at large facilities and getting results that showed Duplicates using less RAM than Stamps— in those tests there may or may not have been facility specific pipeline and server-side optimizations.
 More complex multi-part EXRs and Deep data may have also had an impact on the results.

 However for vanilla Nuke, the results speak for themselves.
-Clearly, using Stamps is more efficient than using duplicate assets in a script and we should all start using _“hidden inputs that reconnect themselves when needed”._
+Clearly, using Stamps is more efficient than using duplicate assets in a Nukescript and we should all start using _“hidden inputs that reconnect themselves when needed”._

 Or should we ...

 ## LaProfiler-TimeOffset

 Let’s increase I/O load for the Nukescript.
-TimeOffset nodes are added to each occurrence of Shia.
-At each TimeOffset, Nuke is pulling in a unique frame off storage for Shia, for a total of 216 unique input sprites for each output frame.
+TimeOffset nodes are added to each occurrence of Shia in the output frame.
+At each TimeOffset, Nuke is pulling a unique frame from storage, for a total of 216 unique input sprite frames for each output frame.
 In theory we should only be pulling in more data for each output frame and not applying much change to the CPU load compared to the previous test.

 ![Screenshot of a section of the LaProfiler-TimeOffset_Duplicates NodeGraph](/wiki/assets/Screenshot_LaProfiler-TimeOffset_NodeGraph.png)

 ![Results for LaProfiler-TimeOffset - Nuke 13.2v9 - classic render mode](/wiki/assets/charts-72dpi/LaProfiler-TimeOffset_Nuke13-2.png)

 Now we see next to no difference in render time when using a single source for each type of Shia sprite (Stamps and Instances) or when using a unique read node for each instance of Shia (Duplicates).
-There is however a 16-25% increase in memory overhead for 216 Read nodes (Duplicates) versus 9 Read nodes (Stamps and Instances).
+We see the same increase in memory overhead for 216 Read nodes (Duplicates) versus 9 Read nodes (Stamps and Instances) as the previous test.

 ## LaProfiler-Filtered